ccochrane/emotionTranscripts/README.md

 (19) authorityFile.p - the pickled authorityFile in python dictionary format (from Step 18).

-(20) hansardParser.py - A script for parsing the .xml schema used in the Hansard files (from Step 16) at the speech level, linking each speech to its speaker and the speaker's bio (from Step 19), and storing the results in a large CSV file (which can be imported into 64-bit Excel).
+(20) hansardParser.py - A script for parsing the .xml schema used in the Hansard files (from Step 16) at the speech level, linking each speech to its speaker and the speaker's bio (from Step 19), and storing the results in a CSV file (which can be imported into 64-bit Excel via Data Import, but not properly opened in Excel without using data import).

+(21) hansardExtractSpeeches.csv - A dataframe, with speeches along the rows, containing the speech metadata (from Step 20).